 - Mix together all ingredients except tempeh in a big bowl.
 Crumble tempeh into the marinade and let sit for at least 30 minutes.

-- When ready to cook, heat a wide pan over medium-low heat and add tempeh crumbles.
+- When ready to cook, heat a wide pan over medium-low heat and add tempeh crumbles and marinade.
 Add a few splashes of water if the tempeh soaked up all the liquid.
-Cover pan and steam tempeh for a few minutes.
+Cover pan and steam tempeh for 10 minutes.

 - Uncover pan and let the liquid cook off, stirring frequently to prevent burning.
 Once the tempeh turns a darker golden brown and starts to char, turn off heat and tempeh is ready to serve.